 Overview

 Shannon Pot (Irish: Poll na Sionna) is a natural, aquifer‑fed pool set in the karst landscape of Derrylahan, near Cuilcagh Mountain in County Cavan.
-Measuring roughly 16 m in diameter and plunging to a surveyed depth of about 9 m, the dark‑brown waters are the traditional source of the River Shannon – Ireland’s longest river, which flows for over 360 km before reaching the Atlantic.
-The site sits on the Cavan Way, a 26 km National Trail that links the villages of Blacklion and Dowra, and forms part of the Marble Arch Caves UNESCO Global Geopark.
+The oval basin is about 16 m in diameter and has been surveyed to a maximum depth of 14.6 m (48 ft).
+Its dark‑brown waters are the traditional source of the River Shannon – Ireland’s longest river, which flows for over 360 km before reaching the Atlantic.

 History & Mythology

 The pot’s fame stretches back to medieval poetry; the Book of Magauran (c.
 1349) already mentions the “well whence comes the Shannon”.
 Irish mythology adds a dramatic layer: Síonán, the granddaughter of the sea‑god Lir, is said to have approached the pool in search of the forbidden fruit or the Salmon of Wisdom.
 Angered, the waters surged, drowning her and giving birth to the mighty Shannon.
-This tale is echoed in later folklore that links the site to the legendary Fianna and Finn MacCool.
+The tale is echoed in later folklore that links the site to the Fianna and Finn MacCool.

 What to See & Do

-- The Pool Itself – Stand at the edge of the oval basin, framed by blackthorn and other native trees, and watch the water that feeds a river system spanning eleven counties.
+- The Pool – Stand at the edge of the oval basin, framed by blackthorn and other native trees, and watch the water that feeds a river system spanning eleven counties.

 - Future Discovery Centre – A €10 million Shannon Pot Discovery Centre is slated to open in early 2026.
 The immersive exhibition will showcase the spring’s geology, mythology and the broader geopark, with a café, shop and a 500‑metre interpretive trail.